Skip to main content

 20% of SPC net profit.
 Every quarter.
 To the Storehouse.

-20% of Net Profit transfers from Xerish SPC to Xerish Storehouse quarterly.
-The Storehouse board allocates the transfer to Kingdom causes consistent with the Recipient Vetting Policy.
-Recipient list and dollar amounts published here each quarter.
+20% of net profit transfers from Xerish SPC to Xerish Storehouse quarterly.
+The Storehouse Board allocates the transfer to Kingdom causes per its Pre-Approved Recipient List.
+Recipients and dollar amounts are published in the giving record above each quarter.

 Read the full Joseph Principle →